SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 refinement and filtering, certain heuristic criteria are applied to compare the "qualities" of concurring origins.
-These criteria are combined in an internal origin score, which is based on properties of the picks themselves in the context of the respective origin (residuals: :confval:`autoloc.maxResidual`,
+These criteria are combined in an internal origin score, which is based on properties of the picks themselves in the context of the respective origin.
+The configurable criteria which origins must meet to be reported are:

+* Minimum number of phases per origins: :confval:`autoloc.minPhaseCount`,
+* Station residual residual: :confval:`autoloc.maxResidual`,
-RMS: :confval:`autoloc.maxRMS`, azimuthal gaps: :confval:`autoloc.maxSGAP`).
+* Origin RMS: :confval:`autoloc.maxRMS`,
+* Maximum depth: :confval:`autoloc.maxDepth`),
+* Azimuthal gap: :confval:`autoloc.maxSGAP`).

 In addition, the amplitudes provide valuable means of comparing origin qualities.
 Obviously, a pick with a high :term:`SNR` will less likely be a transient